continuedev/awesome-rules/README.md

 ```

 **For other AI assistants:**
-Check your specific tool's documentation for the correct folder structure.
+See [the docs](https://www.rules.so/#render-rules) for the full list of supported formats.

 ## Contributing